-$$ECD{i} = \delta + \beta{1}S{i} + X'\beta{2} + u{i}$$ (1)
+$$ECD_i = \delta + \beta_1 S_i + X' \beta_2 + u_i \tag{1}$$

 where, ECD is the early childhood development status of child i, S is his/her mother's years of schooling, X is a vector of independent variables that include the variables listed above and u is the random error term, which is clustered at the mother level to account for the fact that there might be siblings in the data.
-The coefficient of interest is $\beta_I$ , which shows the improvement in the ECD index when the mother's years of schooling increases by one year.
+The coefficient of interest is β_I , which shows the improvement in the ECD index when the mother's years of schooling increases by one year.
 Using a continuous measure of schooling assumes a constant marginal effect to an extra year of schooling regardless of the schooling stage at which it occurs, which may not be necessarily true.
 In an alternative specification, we replace mother's years of schooling with dummy variables showing the different stages of education she has completed.
 We use the same model to analyze the kindergarten attendance of children and the number of activities mothers do with children.
 We use sampling weights throughout the analysis.

-An important concern with (1) is that $\beta_I$ may not be measuring the causal effect of mother's schooling on child's development due to some unobserved omitted variable such as genetic factors that determine both the mother's schooling and child's development.
-We have conducted formal tests, whose results are given in the appendix, that shows that mother's schooling is not endogenous to child's early development, at least in the way that the ECD index is measured.
+An important concern with (1) is that β_I may not be measuring the causal effect of mother's schooling on child's development due to some unobserved omitted variable such as genetic factors that determine both the mother's schooling and child's development.
+We have conducted formal tests, whose results are given in the appendix4, that shows that mother's schooling is not endogenous to child's early development, at least in the way that the ECD index is measured.
 Therefore, we proceed with (1) in analyzing the relationship between mother's schooling and child's development.
+In other words, this paper examines the linear association between maternal education and the child's development, rather than estimating the causal effect between the two.